Do you take time to enjoy where you are at the moment?

 - Meditate.
 Find a quiet spot and get comfortable.
 Close your eyes and concentrate on your breathing.
 As you focus on your breathing, try not to get distracted by your thoughts.
 Just let them happen and pass by.
 Without opening your eyes, observe the world around you.
 Pay attention to how you feel as well.
 What do you hear?
 What do you smell?
 How do you feel? physically? emotionally?

 - Start small.
 Start by incorporating new habits one at a time.
 Once you feel like you have mastered a habit, add something else.
+Make small goals towards a long term goal that is relevant to your future.

-Fee free to add any other recommendations? 🙂
+Fee free to add any other recommendations 🙂

 photo: Martin Niederberger